buger/jsonparser/README.md

 #### TLDR
 If you want to skip next sections we have 2 winner: `jsonparser` and `easyjson`.
-`jsonparser` is up to 10 times faster then standard `encoding/json` package (depending on payload size and usage), and almost infinitely (literally) better in memory consumption because it operates with data on byte level, and provide direct slice pointers.
+`jsonparser` is up to 10 times faster than standard `encoding/json` package (depending on payload size and usage), and almost infinitely (literally) better in memory consumption because it operates with data on byte level, and provide direct slice pointers.
 `easyjson` wins in CPU in medium tests and frankly i'm impressed with this package: it is remarkable results considering that it is almost drop-in replacement for `encoding/json` (require some code generation).

 It's hard to fully compare `jsonparser` and `easyjson` (or `ffson`), they a true parsers and fully process record, unlike `jsonparser` which parse only keys you specified.